Easy search categories by area & cuisine

 Domaine Overnoy Cotes-du-Jura Poulsard 2022

-Both dishes have paired beautifully with our easy drinking Cotes-du-Jura Poulsard; its fresh with red berries on the palate and silky tannins for a lovely mouth feel and lovely long finish.
+Both dishes have paired beautifully with our easy drinking Cotes-du-Jura Poulsard; its fresh with red berries on the palate and silky tannins for a lovely mouth feel and long finish.
 It’s a perfect lunchtime tipple and something else for the best of 2025 list.

 Basque cheesecake

-We’ve opted for just the one dessert with two spoons; it’s OK but nothing particularly notable about it, but I guess that’s just the way with Basque cheesecake.
+We’ve opted for just one dessert with two spoons; it’s OK but nothing particularly notable about it, but I guess that’s just the way with Basque cheesecake.

-We settle up the bill of £156.26 (Food £52 / Drinks £86 / Service £17.26) and buoyed by that a damn fine bottle of wine, head off to find a wine bar to while away the afternoon.
-It might seem like we’ve failed to reign it in at the first hurdle, but I’d suggest we’re just doubling down on the pleasures of the vine.
+We settle up the bill of £156.26 (Food £52 / Drinks £86 / Service £17.26) and buoyed by that damn fine bottle of wine, head off to find a wine bar to while away the afternoon.
+It might seem like we’ve failed to reign it in at the first hurdle, but we’re just doubling down on the pleasures of the vine.

 I’ve never been much good at penny pinching either.